FikriAbdillah01/credit-card-fraud-analysis/README.md

 - How much amount of USD the fraudster get at the time
 - create fraud detection using machine learning model
 - To see the difference of machine learning performance and feature importances between imputation and oversampling method through Area Under Curve (AUC).

+## Limitation
+Limitation that exist in this project:

+- Inadequate computing hardware makes this project time-consuming to execute on large amount dataset like credit card fraud, so not all open-source models are used.
+- The data used was published in 2016.
+Moreover, this data comes from several bank samples in Belgium, so it is necessary to have the latest data and calibrate the model to obtain good detection accuracy.

 ## Data Description
 The data published by Machine Learning Research Group University Libe de Bruxelles.
 Credit card dataset cannot be uploaded to Github due to large data size.
 This dataset can be downloaded in Kaggle platform.
 The dataset contains: